 n’t be a Black History Month.
 We’re Americans.
 Period.
 That’s it.”

 From the moment we begin our grade school circuit of history courses, we’re taught a “wide-ranging” curriculum of American history.
-The Reconstruction Era, Western Expansion, FDR’s New Deal, and—hell!—even the British monarchy are several exam subjects many dreaded during their school days.
-But that about covered it.
+The Reconstruction Era, Western Expansion, FDR’s New Deal, and—hell!—even the British monarchy are several exam subjects many dread during their grade school days.
+But that about covers it.

-Certainly there were the three to four paragraphs beneath the Lyndon Johnson unit that glossed over the Civil Rights Movement, neglecting substantial evidence that the president was a notorious racist; but aside from that, “American history” is about as white as Apple’s board of directors.
+Certainly there were the three to four paragraphs beneath the Lyndon Johnson unit that glossed over the Civil Rights Movement, neglecting substantial evidence that the president, himself, was a notorious racist; but aside from that, “American history” is about as white as Apple’s board of directors.

 The “we’re Americans, period” argument is an illusion, that can only be a reality when six Arizona schoolgirls—and the imbeciles who influence them—understand that a derogatory slur is more than “just a word” that certain races “shouldn’t be so offended” by.
-That such a word was often the last one scores of African-Americans were savagely taunted by seconds before nooses snatched their final breaths.
+That such a word was often the last one scores of African-Americans were savagely taunted by seconds before nooses snatched away their final breaths.

 When a group isn’t represented on platforms deemed, arguably, as primary or mainstream, it manufactures platforms to represent itself.
 Thus, you have Black Entertainment Television.

 As a result, and understandably so, some find the aforementioned to be continued evidence of privilege.
 But it doesn’t stop there.
-Just the same, privilege is, also, the roar for justice when the black mayor of Michigan’s first largest city is tried for a “pattern of extortion,” followed by the enabling silence when the white governor essentially poisons the seventh.
-When the black quarterback is chastised for his on-field jubilation, while his white counterparts are heralded as passionate for theirs, attempting to dispute that might leave you all dressed up, with nowhere to go.
+Just the same, privilege is also the roar for justice when the black mayor of Michigan’s first-largest city is tried for a “pattern of extortion,” followed by the enabling silence when the white governor essentially poisons the seventh.
+When the black quarterback (Cam Newton) is chastised for his on-field jubilation, while his white counterparts (Tom Brady and Aaron Rodgers) are heralded as passionate for theirs.
+And attempting to dispute that might leave you all dressed up, with nowhere to go.